Public Hunting Lands

 Fort A.P.
 Hill

-- General Firearms: November 17 through January 5.
+- General Firearms: November 16 through January 4.
 Two deer per day, only one of which may be an antlered buck.
 Closed at 12:00 P.M.
-Thanksgiving, closed 12:00 P.M.
-Christmas Eve, and all day Christmas.
+Thanksgiving, closed 12 P.M.
+Christmas Eve, all day Christmas.

 All persons 12 years of age and older must present a hunter education certificate in order to purchase an A.P.
 Hill hunting permit.

 Contact Fort A.P.
 Hill Game Check Station at (804) 633-8244 for details about hunter education requirements, permits, and any other questions.
-Some regulation requirements differ from state and county regulations.
+Some Fort A.P.
+Hill regulation requirements differ from state and county regulations.

-- General Firearms: November 17 through January 5.
+- General Firearms: November 16 through January 4.
 Two per day, six per year.
-Either-sex deer hunting on Wednesdays and Fridays and November 24, December 1 and December 8 through January 5.
+Either sex deer hunting on Wednesday & Fridays and November 23, November 30, and December 23 through January 4.

-- Hunting permitted on Tuesdays, Thursdays and Saturdays only.
+- Hunting permitted on Tuesday, Thursday, & Saturdays only.

 Contact the Ft.
 Pickett Game Check Station at (434) 292-2618 for further details about seasons and special restrictions.